noewangjy/Emotion-Recognition-On-SEED/README.md

 > Please note that the pre-trained checkpoints should by manually added to `task/vanilla_TL/backbone_checkpoints`,
 > You should copy the checkpoints from `hydra` outputs.

+## DAN

+- To run a DAN model, run the script `tasks/DAN/run.sh`
+- Hyper-parameters can be configured in `tasks/DAN/conf/config.yaml`

+## MMD-AAE

+- To run a MMD-AAE model, run the script `tasks/MMD-AAE/run.sh`
+- Hyper-parameters can be configured in `tasks/MMD-AAE/conf/config.yaml`